nbpayne/deskandstudio/02-photo-studio.md

 * 2 x DS60/2.5T 2ft Kino style tungsten balanced continuous LED light
 * 1 x edge lit continuous LED light

-We are continually growing our equipment list, please call the studio manager if you have any additional requirements. &lt;\!– \#\#\# Floor plan
+We are continually growing our equipment list, please call the studio manager if you have any additional requirements.

----

-`add image of floor plan with following inclusions Ceiling height: 3.7m Multiple shooting surface options False flooring options Configure the space to your needs ` –&gt;

 ### How to book studio time